ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 - immutabilty

 Data lineage comes in the form of two types of functions:
-1. Transformation (parallelize, map, filter, etc)
+1. Transformation: create a new RDD (parallelize, map, filter, etc)
-2. Action (collect, etc)
+2. Action: perform all operations in the graph to get an actual result (collect, etc)

 When you write an RDD that does a transformation, no actual work is done immediately.
 An action has to be called first, such as collect. ex: